build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 ockam node create x --project-path project.json --identity x_identity

 # Set a policy and create a new tcp-inlet for node x.
-ockam policy set --at x --resource tcp-inlet --expression '(= subject.component "control")' ockam tcp-inlet create --at /node/x --from 127.0.0.1:8000 --to /project/default/service/forward_to_control_plane1/secure/api/service/outlet
+ockam policy create --at x --resource tcp-inlet --expression '(= subject.component "control")' ockam tcp-inlet create --at /node/x --from 127.0.0.1:8000 --to /project/default/service/forward_to_control_plane1/secure/api/service/outlet

 # Sends a request to our `x` tcp-inlet and will be denied (this will timeout)